Asset Pricing in Pre-trained Transformer: Empirical results

-On the other hand, from Figure~\ref{fig:cum_vw5326_soft_ch3}, we know that the softmax filter works more efficiently in the VW circumstance.
+Figure~\ref{fig:cum_ew5322_ch3_softmax} and Figure~\ref{fig:cum_vw5322_ch3_softmax} show the accumulative return plots for the models with softmax filters of the equal-weighted and value-weighted methods, respectively considering the static transaction cost.
+In the equal-weighted portfolio, after filtering out bottom 50\% signals, the standard encoder-only Transformer model with 2 attention heads (En\_Trans\_H2) outperforms all other models and gains the highest returns, while almost all models perform the BHE insignificantly apart from Model En\_Trans\_H1.
+Whereas En\_Trans\_H1 works better than BHE before and at the beginning of the pandemic, but not in the middle of the pandemic and one year afterwards.
+On the other hand, from Figure~\ref{fig:cum_vw5322_ch3_softmax}, it suggests that the softmax filter works more efficiently in the value-weighted circumstance.
 The softmax filter further excludes the less profitable trades after the value weighting process, significantly improving the accumulated returns of all models.
 Also, it does not make all models surpass the BHV strategy.
-However, the worst model varies in different periods, concretely, SERT1 before the pandemic, Trans1 during the pandemic and T-En1 after the pandemic.
-Figure~\ref{fig:cum_ew5325_soft_ch3} and Figure~\ref{fig:cum_vw5326_soft_ch3} demonstrate that the softmax filter tends to eliminate the difference between models and make them perform approaching the BHV.
+However, the worst model varies in different periods, concretely, SERT\_LNF before the pandemic, P\_Trans\_LNF during the pandemic and En\_Trans\_H1 after the pandemic.
+Figure~\ref{fig:cum_ew5322_ch3_softmax} and Figure~\ref{fig:cum_vw5322_ch3_softmax} demonstrate that the softmax filter tends to eliminate the difference between models and make them perform approaching the BHV.
 This supports the conclusion drawn from Section~\ref{subsec:5.3.1 Transformer_ch3} and Section~\ref{subsec:532Encoder-only Transformer and SERT models} that the softmax signal filter adjusts weight distribution for value-weighted portfolios.\\